riceissa/issarice.com/wiki/advice-for-young-people.md

 > could dream of.
 And he knows a lot more about how the world works than I
 > do.

-The primary essay Graham has on frustration with high school is "[What You'll Wish You'd Known](http://www.paulgraham.com/hs.html)".
+The primary essay Graham has on frustration with high school is "[What You'll Wish You'd Known](http://www.paulgraham.com/hs.html)" (which tells students to treat high school like a day job so they can do more important things outside of school).
 His "[Why Nerds are Unpopular](http://www.paulgraham.com/nerds.html)" may also be of interest.
 Below are the parts from "Why Nerds are Unpopular" that most resonated with me:

 > At the time I never tried to separate my wants and weigh them against one another.
 If I had, I would have seen that being smart was more important.
 If someone had offered me the chance to be the most popular kid in school, but only at the price of being of average intelligence (humor me here), I wouldn't have taken it.
 >